One thing that all freelancers share is not having anyone manage their time for them. This comes with tons of benefits, but it also has its downfalls.

 As a bonus idea, you can try and freelance from anywhere while working remotely.
 Working and traveling from a bunch of remote work-friendly cities around the world is how I got my start to freelancing.

-I have a lot of experience working from different countries, juggling time off to explore new cities and adjusting my work day schedule to align time zones with meetings and calls.
+I have a lot of experience working across multiple time zones, juggling time off to explore new cities and adjusting my work day schedule to enjoy travel.

 When you work remotely while you travel, I found that long weekends are one of the best perks.
 I enjoyed having a Friday or Monday off to extend a quick weekend trip somewhere or explore a new part of town and avoid the rush of other tourists.